 For adult psychological assessments, the fees depend on the number of clinician hours, which assessment tools are used, and any documentation required.
 Decisions regarding this process and the resulting fees will be made in discussion with your clinician.

 Payment can be made by cash, cheque, or email money transfer to your individual clinician, and is due at the time of service.

 For both assessment and therapy appointments, please contact our office manager to be added to our waitlist.
 When you approach the top of the waitlist, you will be contacted by a clinician directly for scheduling.

 How do I choose a clinician?

-If you are unsure which clinician might be right for you, we invite you to browse the Associates Page to learn more about each individual or use the Therapist Finder, in order to find a clinician whose areas of specialization will best suit your needs and preferences.
+If you are unsure which clinician might be right for you, we invite you to browse the Associates Page to learn more about each individual or use the Therapist Finder, to find a clinician whose areas of specialization will best suit your needs and preferences.

 Do you have a waitlist?

 Yes, we have waitlists for both assessments and therapy.
 The length of wait times fluctuates based on many factors, and estimates imprecise and subject to change.